Creating an installer for Visio with WiX

 For stencils: {CF1F488D-8D6F-499C-A78D-026E1DF38101}

-Qualifier LocaleID\FileName 1033\flowchart.vstNote You cannot use multiples of the same file name in one Visio environment.
-Locale-ID\FileNamemust be unique so that Visio can recognize it.
+Qualifier LocaleID\FileName 1033\flowchart.vst.
+Note: You cannot use multiples of the same file name in one Visio environment.
+Locale-ID\FileName must be unique so that Visio can recognize it.
 Therefore, use a unique file name in one Visio environment.

 AppData MenuPath|AltNames Flowchart\Work Flow Diagram Shapes|Work Flow Diagram Shapes.vss;workflow.vss

-Further description of values
+Further description of values:

 Value Description Example

 ComponentID A predefined value for the content type.
+For templates: {CF1F488D-8D6F-499C-A78D-026E1DF38100}.
+For stencils: {CF1F488D-8D6F-499C-A78D-026E1DF38101}

 LocaleID The decimal locale ID of the component.
-Common values include the following:1033 English
+Common values include: 1033 (English), 1031 (German), 1036 (French), 1049 (Russian) 1033

 FileName The file name (without the path) of the template or stencil flowchart.vst

-AltNames A semicolon-delimited list of alternate names for the file.
-If this value is specified, the value overrides any alternate names that are stored in the file by theAlternateNames property of the Document object.
+AltNames A semicolon-delimited list of alternate names.
+Overrides stored alternate names by the AlternateNames property of the Document object.
 Work Flow Diagram Shapes.vss;workflow.vss

-Triggering Visio rebuild template cache.
+Triggering Visio rebuild template cache

 Action "VisSolPublish_BumpVisioChangeId32"